vkhazin/spring-endpoint-container/README.md

 * Select 'Save' button and you should be redirected to project dashboard
 * On the left hand select 'Build with parameters' link to trigger a new build
 ![alt text](./docs/images/05_no_builds.png "Starting first build")
-* New page appears where build requieres input value for parameter 'GIT\_BRANCH'.
+* New page appears where build requieres input value for parameter ``'GIT_BRANCH'``.
 Paste following branch and click on Build button:
 ```
 ned.radev/initial_working_branch
 ```